 If a military or police organization used nonlethal means to the greatest extent practicable, that organization would secure the moral high ground along with the admiration of the world.

 In most cultures, the concepts of justice and revenge have been conflated.
-For the most part, our cultures have left us unprepared and disinclined to restrain wrongdoing without also seeking revenge.
+This leaves many of us unprepared and disinclined to restrain wrongdoing without also seeking revenge.

 Perfect behavior is the result of perfect intentions.
 If you intend no harm, and your every thought and feeling is constructive, you are at peace.
 If you feel enmity, resentment, or anger, you carry the seeds of war.